 The outcomes discussed in section 2 will continue to be measured and assessed utilizing the data provided by the OSD AIM system which will alert the student disability management specialist to a decrease in student performance.
-In addition, OSD receives term reports from Institutional Effectiveness reporting GPA, student retention and graduation rates to assess success towards supporting the academic success of our students with disabilities.
-More importantly, the assessment tools developed as part of the Division of Student Life Assessment Plan and program evaluations that will address more than student satisfaction, they will provide a better understanding of how students view themselves within the university environment and utilize accommodations.
+Also, OSD will continue to evaluate term reports from Institutional Effectiveness as provided in the OSD Tableau Dashboard.
+Information that will include student retention and graduation rates to assess success rates that support the academic outcome of students with disabilities.
+More importantly, the assessment tools developed as part of the Division of Student Life Assessment Plan will address more than student satisfaction, it will provide a better understanding of how students view and utilize accommodations.

-CALIFORNIA STATE UNIVERSITY, LOS ANGELES RESOURCE ALLOCATION PLAN - SSF FUNDS FISCAL YEAR: 2019-2020
+CALIFORNIA STATE UNIVERSITY, LOS ANGELES RESOURCE ALLOCATION PLAN - SSF FUNDS FISCAL YEAR: \ 2023 - 2024